 Image A is assigned the location information of track point 1, and image B is assigned the location information of track point 3.

-[Last and next track points (two points)] Based on the location information logged for 2 adjacent track points, the location information of the image is estimated by its shooting time.
+Based on the location information logged for 2 adjacent track points, the location information of the image is estimated by its shooting time.